immutant/immutant.org/news/2013-08-20-openshift-clustering.md

 Pay attention to which gear is responding to the */count* request.
 Now stop that gear like you did before.
-When you reload your browser, you should see the other node return the expected value.
+When you reload your browser, you should see the other gear return the expected value.
 This is the automatic session replication provided by `immutant.web.session/servlet-store`.

-Go ahead and restart the gear.
+Don't forget to restart that gear.

 ## The Hat Trick